amdamle/e2e_cdpipelinesample/README.md

 3. In Script Path - provide path to "create_sp.ps1" script present in repository
 4. copy past following in arguments box and keep the rest of the parameters as default

-Note: - This task requires your DevOps service principal to have tenant wide grant to create service principals and assign roles using Microsoft Grap APIs

 ```

 -sp_name $(sp_name) -sp_password $(sp_password) -resourcegrp $(resource_grp) -storagename $(storagename) -adbws_name $(adbws_name)